Masterbuilt Electric Smoker Mailbox Mod

 The vent has a tab that's bent down to stop it from turning past the vent hole.
 I used a pair of pliers to bend the tab up so it's flush with the rest of the vent.
 Next I held the vent against the mailbox door, marked the center and drilled a hole.
 Then I mounted the vent to the mailbox door with the bolt and nut.

-I had originally panned to drill 4 vent holes in the door, about 5/8" diameter.
-If that's what you want then... with the vent in place, mark the center position for the vent holes in the door.
-Drill some pilot holes, or just go right to the 5/8" bit - whatever.
+I had originally panned to drill 4 vent holes in the door, about 5/8" diameter, but I decided to use the vent cover from the top of the smoker.
+With the vent in place, mark the center position for the vent holes in the door.
+Drill some pilot holes, or just go right to the 5/8" bit - whatever works best for you.

 I decided to use the dremel and a grout removal bit (that's the only bit I had that would work) to make the vent holes match the vent cover.
 It required a lot of careful cutting.
 In retrospect I probably should have just drilled some vent holes and moved on.